bn2kw/courtCounter/README.md

 # courtCounter
-This is an android app for counting the basketball points.
+This is an android app for counting the basketball points.!!!